 Golf Mk8 – 2019 to present

 The latest chapter in the illustrious history of the Golf is still being written.
 The world premiere of the Mk9 happened in Wolfsburg in October 2019.

-Top Gear gave the latest Golf was given an impressive eight out of 10, which branded it 'a finely polished machine’.
+Top Gear gave the latest Golf an impressive 8 out of 10, and branded it 'a finely polished machine’.

 Reviewers found it had better steering, better refinement, better safety, and more modern lighting than previous incarnations.
 Not a bad list of improvements for a car with such an impressive pedigree.